 Most descriptions of Set focus on the later dynastic periods of Egypt, where he was demonised and known only as the slayer of Osiris.
 However, Set is the first and only begotten son of Nuit, the goddess of space and stars.
-His birth is by divine parthenogenesis—no paternal intervention is required for a star to manifest the mother, for Hadit to evoke the appearance of Nuit.
+His birth is by divine parthenogenesis.
+No paternal intervention is required for a star to manifest the Mother.
 To discuss Set-Typhon in terms of Osiris is therefore a diversion from understanding Set’s true nature and function.

 Set is the most difficult of gods to ‘pin down’; his very nature forbids it.
 He is on the other side of wherever we happen to be in terms of consciousness.
 Thus, the Egyptians tended to think of Set as Mercury, the shapeshifter.
 In northerly locations, typical Setian totems are corvids—the raven, crow, jackdaw and magpie.
 The function of Set is dual.
 Firstly, Set veils the invisible in an infinite variety of forms.
 Secondly, he destroys the illusion of the appearance of things.
 Small wonder then, that Set is not only ‘First before the Gods’, but is also the most misunderstood of all gods.

 Set’s hieroglyphic name is shown at the top of the Tarot picture.
 The first two letters are phonetics (‘s’ and ‘t’) while the rectangle provides a further clue to Set’s mysterious origins.
 The rectangle means ‘stone’.
 This has agricultural and building connotations, as well as that of the graven image.
 Some of the earliest Dynastic kings of Egypt were Setians, and were noted for their great feats of architectural magnificence as well as introducing irrigation canals.